nsilva1/MEAN-stack-application/README.md

-Demo ShoppingList Aplication using MongoDB, ExpressJS, AngularJS and NodeJS
+ShoppingList Aplication using MongoDB, ExpressJS, AngularJS and NodeJS